 Know what to do in case of a poisoning

-Having an action plan in place can help you and your family respond quickly in the event of a poisoning.
-Only 18 per cent of Canadians report knowing about local poison resources.
+Have an action plan in place to help you and your family respond quickly in the event of a poisoning.
+If you suspect a poisoning, call your local poison centre.

 Possible poisoning?
 Call your local poison centre.